coimbrastudios/framework/Documentation~/ScriptableSettings.md

 4. (Optional) If it is not an editor-only [ScriptableSettings] you can enable the `Preload` option in the inspector to add it to the `Preloaded Assets`.
 5. (Optional) Add the [ScriptableSettingsProviderAttribute] to change from the default [FindAnywhereScriptableSettingsProvider] to either [LoadOrCreateScriptableSettingsProvider] or a custom one by implementing the [IScriptableSettingsProvider].

+## Implementing Editors

+When exposed to Preferences or Project Settings the [ScriptableSettings] provides built-in support for the search functionality.
+To easily preserve the search support with your own [Custom Editor] you can inherit from [ScriptableSettingsEditor] and use the provided APIs.

 [FindAnywhereScriptableSettingsProvider]:<../Coimbra/ScriptableSettingsProviders/FindAnywhereScriptableSettingsProvider.cs>

 [IScriptableSettingsProvider]:<../Coimbra/IScriptableSettingsProvider.cs>